wwcs2026/wwcs2026.github.io/committees.md

 ## Contact Information

-You can contact us at [wwcs2026@gmail.com](mailto:wwcs2026@gmail.com) or write us directly using the following information.
+You can contact us at [wwcs2026@gmail.com](mailto:wwcs2026@gmail.com) or write to us directly using the following information.

 ## Organizing Committee